-The stage of NSCLC is described by a number, zero (0) through four (Roman numerals I through IV).
+There are 5 stages for NSCLC: stage 0 (zero) and stages I through IV (1 through 4).
 One way to determine the staging of NSCLC is to find out whether the cancer can be completely removed by a surgeon.
 To completely remove the lung cancer, the surgeon must remove the cancer, along with the surrounding, healthy lung tissue.
 Learn more about treatment options for NSCLC.

 This is called in situ disease, meaning the cancer is “in place” and has not grown into nearby tissues and spread outside the lung.